 Domicile is similar to residence as far as Philippine estate tax is concerned.

 Estate tax

-The net estate of every decedent, whether resident or nonresident, shall be subject to estate tax based on the value of such net estate in accordance with the following schedule (in PHP):
+The net estate of every decedent, whether resident or nonresident, shall be subject to estate tax at a uniform rate of 6% based on the value of such net estate.